ZaferUz/Add-TLS-to-a-Kubernetes-Service-with-Ingress/README.md

 2. Create a self-signed certificate and key for the accounts-svc Service:
 ```
 openssl req -nodes -new -x509 -keyout accounts.key -out accounts.crt -subj "/CN=accounts.svc"
+# check the files after you created them.
 ```
 3. Create a Secret file to store the certificate and key:
 ```